st-js/st-js.github.io/User_guide/1_Getting_started/2_Your_first_stjs_class.md

 ---
-layout: userguide
-title: Your first ST-JS class
+title: 1.2.
+Your first ST-JS class
 ---

 Now let's start writing some actual JavaScript, and see how ST-JS works.